 According to the U.S. Dept. of Labor’s Bureau of Labor Statistics, employment of fitness professionals is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
 Successful graduates find employment as Personal Trainers, Group Fitness Leaders and Health/Wellness Coaches in private, corporate and community facilities including health clubs and specialty studios, sports medicine and rehabilitative clinics, athletic/sports performance centers, community and older adult programs and health promotions companies.
 Students have the opportunity to gain employment through successful completion of the Professional Experience.
 Completion of the degree also prepares students for transfer to various health programs such as exercise physiology, physical therapy, kinesiology, athletic training and health education.

 There is no time limit on courses eligible for transfer into the Health Fitness Professional program.

-All students must complete the Accuplacer and place into College Comp I or College Comp I Corequisite (ENGL110M or ENGL110XM) and Quantitative Reasoning or Quantitative Reasoning - Corequisite (MATH145M or MATH145XM) or better (waived if transfer credit in Math and English awarded).
+All students must place into College Comp I or College Comp I Corequisite (ENGL110M or ENGL110XM) and Quantitative Reasoning or Quantitative Reasoning - Corequisite (MATH145M or MATH145XM) or better (waived if transfer credit in Math and English awarded).